 – Genre fiction reflects and reinforces popular culture.

-– Literary fiction challenges societal norms and broadens worldviews.
+– Literary fiction challenges established traditions and broadens worldviews. - Cross-Pollination:

 – Hybrid forms blend elements from both genres, creating innovative narratives.